powervs-ibm/terraform-provider-ibm/website/docs/r/pi_network_security_group_rule.html.markdown

   - `destination_port` - (List) The list of destination port.

         Nested schema for `destination_port`:
-          - `maximum` - (Float) The end of the port range, if applicable, If values are not present then all ports are in the range.
+          - `maximum` - (Int) The end of the port range, if applicable, If values are not present then all ports are in the range.
-          - `minimum` - (Float) The start of the port range, if applicable.
+          - `minimum` - (Int) The start of the port range, if applicable.
 If values are not present then all ports are in the range.
   - `id` - (String) The id of the rule in a network security group.
   - `name` - (String) The unique name of the network security group rule.
   - `protocol` - (List) The list of protocol.